froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/program.md

 title: Program
 ---

-> In Y USA Open Y, a Program doesn't refer to specific offering or format, but to a content type that serves as a large, generic category page for program offerings.
+> In YMCA Website Services, a Program doesn't refer to specific offering or format, but to a content type that serves as a large, generic category page for program offerings.

 ![lily--program--desktop|690x454, 75%](upload://bpcGydlHcEsAnc6KAQpcR3Xou4i.jpeg)

 The Program content type is a high-level page that directs people to more specific program offerings.

-An example of a Program in Y USA Open Y would be a Swimming & Aquatics page that directs people to more specific offerings, such as swim lessons or clinics.
+An example of a Program in YMCA Website Services would be a Swimming & Aquatics page that directs people to more specific offerings, such as swim lessons or clinics.

 ----

 ## When Should I Use a Program?
 Programs are pages that should link to more specific offering pages.
-Most often in Y USA Open Y sites, they are the main program pages in an Y USA Open Y mega menu setup.
+Most often in YMCA Website Services sites, they are the main program pages in an YMCA Website Services mega menu setup.

 ![carnation__mega-menu--desktop|684x500, 75%](upload://wFIrGVZ4jOvjo2BCVy4bqrdjKyO.png)